 So you’re preparing to be an adoptive parent in an open adoption . . .
 CONGRATULATIONS!
 By now you may have begun to develop a relationship with your child’s soon-to-be birth mother.
 Your gratitude is inexplicable and your tender feelings for her are deep.
 As her pregnancy continues and your anticipation escalates, it might be good to sit down and brainstorm ways you can either include her, or work out a good substitute when including her isn’t doable.
-When it’s truly impractical and possibly impossible to include the expectant mother, an open discussion sharing your dismay might help to diminish her own disappointment and solidify the relationship you two have.
+When it’s truly impractical and possibly impossible to help the expectant mother feel included, an open discussion sharing your dismay might help to diminish her own disappointment and solidify the relationship you two have.
 Following are some ideas for you to consider and to get you going on your own list:

 Registry: Has a friend begun planning your baby shower?
 Maybe the expectant mother can spend an afternoon with you shopping for baby items to put on the registry.
 Hit the stores together, then go for a mani-pedi.
 Or spend the afternoon in your home adding items from your computer.